Chamberet: Economy

 The economy of the commune is oriented towards tourism, with a hotel, restaurants, a campsite, seven Gites, a village "Espace nature", a municipal swimming pool, an arboretum, an adventure park, nature activities (golf, orientation...), trailers and chalets.
 There is also a public research station for horses, Station expérimentale de Chamberet.

 Places and monuments

+Church of Saint-Dulcet

 The Church of Saint-Dulcet (parish church) dates from the 12th century.
 It has been restored at different times as a result of various fires and other disasters.